tjcsl/tin/README.md

 The ultimate grader solution for TJHSST Aritifical Intelligence classes.

 ## History

-Previously, teachers in TJHSST AI classes had to manually run
+Previously, teachers in TJHSST AI classes had to manually run student code.

 ## Architecture
 Tin is a Django application backed by PostgreSQL and SQLite.
 We use Celery (with a RabbitMQ broker) to process tasks.